artyom-mameev/quester/README.md

 ## Features

-- A simple user interface using cards and modal windows, which alerts the user about errors, warns about the possible irreversibility of operations, and informs about the successful completion of actions, the result of which is not obvious;
+- A simple user interface using cards and modal windows, which alerts the users about errors, warns about the possible irreversibility of operations, and informs about the successful completion of actions, the result of which is not obvious;